helidon-sockshop/sockshop/README.md

 and Kubernetes deployment scripts from this repo.

-Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it.
+Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it (at least 1.14 or above).
 If you do, you can simply run

 ```bash
 $ kubectl apply -k sockshop/k8s/core